 - Elimination of duplicative back office infrastructure and administration

-The legislation gives authority to the minister to integrate the health system through integration orders to health service providers or integrated care delivery systems that are funded through Ontario Health.
+The legislation also gives authority to the minister to integrate the health system through integration orders to health service providers or integrated care delivery systems that are funded through Ontario Health.
 The minister is given the power to dissolve organizations, transfer assets, liabilities, such as agencies within an integrated care delivery system.

-- Ontario Health Teams will represent the organization of health care providers into coordinated teams that are focused on patients and specific local needs
+- Ontario Health Teams represent the organization of health care providers into coordinated teams that are focused on patients and specific local needs

-- Ontario Health Teams will aim to provide seamless access to various types of health services, including primary care, hospitals, home and community care, palliative care, residential long-term care, and mental health and addictions
+- Ontario Health Teams aim to provide seamless access to various types of health services, including primary care, hospitals, home and community care, palliative care, residential long-term care, and mental health and addictions

-- As Ontario Health Teams are established, Ontarians will continue to be able to choose who provides their care, and are expected to have even more care choices available through technology
+- As Ontario Health Teams are fully established, Ontarians will continue to be able to choose who provides their care, and are expected to have even more care choices available through technology

-- Ontario Health Teams will focus on existing local health care providers partnering or working together to provide coordinated care, or teams of providers serving a specialized patient population such as specialty pediatric or patients with complex health needs
+- Ontario Health Teams focus on existing local health care providers partnering or working together to provide coordinated care, or teams of providers serving a specialized patient population such as specialty pediatric or patients with complex health needs

-- The new teams are expected to provide patients, families, and caregivers help in navigating the public health care system 24/7 and will aim to improve patient transitions from one health provider to another with one patient story, one patient record, and one care plan
+- The teams are expected to provide patients, families, and caregivers help in navigating the public health care system 24/7 and aim to improve patient transitions from one health provider to another with one patient story, one patient record, and one care plan

 - Ontario Health Teams will be rewarded for fiscal responsibility, such that any funding surpluses that result from efficiencies will be directed back into patient care provision